 Drug production facility

-Japanese drug maker Takeda Pharmaceutical Company has inaugurated a new pharmaceutical production facility at its existing site in Oranienburg town, Germany.
+Japan-based drugmaker Takeda Pharmaceutical Company has inaugurated a pharmaceutical production facility at its existing site in Oranienburg, Germany.

-Constructed in June 2017, commercial operations are expected to commence by the end of 2017.
+Built in June 2017, commercial operations at the facility are expected to begin by the end of 2017.

-With the addition of the new facility, the company aims to increase the Oranienburg site’s production capacity from the existing 6.2 billion tablets and capsules to approximately 10 billion a year.
+With the addition of the facility, the company aims to increase the Oranienburg site’s production capacity from 6.2 billion to around 10 billion tablets and capsules a year.

-The new plant will also allow Takeda to advance its technologies and ensure timely delivery of its pharmaceutical products to patients and healthcare providers globally.
+The plant will also allow Takeda to advance its technologies and ensure the timely delivery of its pharmaceutical products to patients and healthcare providers worldwide.

-The new plant is being developed as part of the company’s plan to transfer production of solid products from its Osaka plant to facilities in Oranienburg and Hikari.
+The plant is being developed as part of the company’s plan to transfer the production of solid products from its plant in Osaka, Japan, to its facilities in Oranienburg and Hikari, Japan.

 The German Federal Government and the state of Brandenburg each provided $26.3m in subsidies to Takeda for its expansion.

-Medicines to be produced at the new building will be used to treat a variety of diseases in therapeutic areas including gastroenterology, the central nervous system, and cardiovascular segments.
+Medicines to be produced at the new building will be used to treat a range of diseases in different therapeutic areas, including gastroenterology, the central nervous system and cardiovascular segments.

 The Oranienburg production facility was opened in 1885.
-Takeda took ownership of the site through the acquisition of Switzerland-based pharmaceutical company Nycomed in September 2011.
+In September 2011, Takeda took ownership of the site by acquiring Switzerland-based pharmaceutical company Nycomed.

-The site houses two state-of-the-art production plants spanning 12,900m².
+The site houses two state-of-the-art production plants, covering a total area of 12,900m².
 Takeda made significant investments at the site to expand its global manufacturing network and strengthen its presence in the German pharmaceutical market.

-Employees at the site perform research, development, manufacturing, packaging, and sales for 145 different solid dosage drugs including Pantoprazole, Magnyl, and Trintellix.
-An estimated 6.2 billion tablets and capsules are produced for export to end markets in more than 100 countries.
+Employees at the site carry out research, development, manufacturing, packaging and sales for 145 different solid dosage drugs, including Pantoprazole, Magnyl and Trintellix.
+An estimated 6.2 billion tablets and capsules are produced at the facility for export to end markets in more than 100 countries.

-Takeda also develops and manufactures active pharmaceutical ingredients (API) at the Oranienburg plant.
+Takeda also develops and manufactures active pharmaceutical ingredients (APIs) at the Oranienburg plant.

-Takeda is engaged in research and development (R&D), with the main focus on drugs for oncology, gastroenterology, and the central nervous system, as well as vaccines.
+Takeda is engaged in research and development (R&D) focused on drugs for oncology, gastroenterology and the central nervous system, as well as vaccines.

 Founded in Osaka in 1781, the company has a presence in more than 70 countries and regions worldwide.
-It owns 23 production sites across 16 countries and has a workforce of 30,000.
+It owns 23 production sites across 16 countries and employs 30,000 people in total.